 I don't tend to leave the dough in the fridge for more than a few hours before I roll it out and put the scones in the oven.

-Any leftover scones can be kept in an airtight food container in the cupboard for 2-3 days.
+Any leftover scones can be kept in an airtight food container in the pantry for 2-3 days.
 If you want to warm the scones before eating them, pop them into a hot oven for a couple of minutes.

 3-Ingredient Yogurt Scone Recipe Notes